Germany: Outrage over video of officer placing a knee on man's neck | DW | 16.08.2020

-A police officer in the city of Düsseldorf was caught on video restraining a young man by placing his knee on his neck.
-Authorities are looking into the incident, which as been likened to that of George Floyd.
+A police officer in the city of Dusseldorf was caught on video restraining a young man by placing his knee on his neck.
+Authorities are looking into the incident, which has been likened to that of George Floyd.

 Authorities in the western German state of North Rhine-Westphalia said on Sunday that they were investigating an incident of possible police misconduct after a video surfaced on social media showing a police officer placing his knee on a suspect's neck.